jhook777/5hell-for-Grey-Hack-the-Game/README.md

 **This section explains a few things about the 5hell in a more detailed manner.**
 <pre>
-This information is also shown inside the 5hell via the help -s command, but for better readability it is placed here instead on the very bottom.
+This information is also shown inside the 5hell via the help -s command, but for better readability it is placed here as well as the very bottom.
 </pre>